ckeil0689/treeview3/README.md

 * We have eliminated some of the features that we considered obsolete or in need of a major re-work.
 * We have improved image export.

-## Since Alpha 3 ##
+## In the Beta 1 Release ##

-* Label export capabilities
+* Added: Label export capabilities
-* App packaging & icon
+* Added: Simplified installation for specific operating systems
-* File open bug fixes
+* Fixed: File open bug
-* Data ticker improvements: visible data average & column/row hover averages
+* Added: Data ticker improvements: visible data average & column/row hover averages
-* New label settings to control how live labels are displayed
+* Added: New label settings to control how live labels are displayed
-* Bug fixes to "As seen on screen" export
+* Fixed: "As seen on screen" export bug
-* Performance enhancements
+* Added: Performance enhancements
 * Other minor updates and bug fixes

-## Since Alpha 2 ##
+## In the Alpha 3 Release ##

-* New window layout that optimizes screen space
+* Added: New window layout that optimizes screen space
-* Improved navigation:
+* Added: Improved navigation:
     * always-visible "live" labels and trees
     * double-click to zoom
-* New data export:
+* Added: New data export:
     * copy labels to clipboard
     * export matrix view to PDF, SVG, PNG, JPG and PPM
-* Improved search
+* Added: Improved search
-* Improved color selection and editing
+* Added: Improved color selection and editing
 * Other minor updates and bug fixes

 DOCUMENTATION
 =============

-We have gone to some effort to make TreeView3 intuitive and easy to use.
+TreeView3 is designed to be intuitive and easy to use.
 If anything is unclear, contact us at treeview@princeton.edu.

 HOW TO CITE